purple-squirrel-network/Official-Github-Repo/README.md

 As we approach our listing on the Jupiter Exchange on January 31st, Purple Squirrel Network is set to make a significant impact in the world of cryptocurrencies and digital assets.
 Stay tuned for more updates and be a part of this exciting journey! 🚀🌟

+Feel free to modify the links for Discord and Twitter as necessary to direct users to the appropriate channels.